milochristiansen/timeclock/README.md

 Additionally, you can specify a time code and/or a description, but they are not required.

-	timeclock now Customer Did a thing.
+	timeclock now :Customer Did a thing.

 This will result in a event with the description "Did a thing." coded to `Customer` that happened at the time the command was run.

 Order is not generally important.
 You can even mix them together!

-	timeclock Did a thing for Customer at 10:00am
+	timeclock Did a thing for :Customer at 10:00am

 This will result in a event with the description "Did a thing for Customer at 10:00am" coded to `Customer` that happened at 10:00am on the day the command was run.